ed2131/Project_1/README.md

 ### Salary Analysis (Edrin Ngadze)
 5. Break down the salary distribution based on employment type in AI: part-time, full-time, and casual roles.
-6. Analyze the influence of experience on salary: Does more experience always equate to a higher salary in the AI sector?
+6. Analyse the influence of experience on salary: Does more experience always equate to a higher salary in the AI sector?
 7. Investigate if company size plays a role in determining salary: Do larger companies pay more?

 ### Data Cleaning (All Group Members)